shujianyang/btrForensics/README.md

 ### Tools
 There will be some stand alone programs built in Tools/ folder.

-Most of them are simulations to tools in The Sleuth's Kit.
-Give them a try.
+Most of them simulates functions of tools in The Sleuth's Kit.

 Current list: